sover02/heroku-splunk-forwarder/README.md

 # heroku-splunk-forwarder

-I want to deploy a splunk forwarder to heroku - can use the HEC event collector to store data and push to an indexer in the cloud.
+I want to deploy a splunk forwarder to heroku because it's free and in the cloud.
+We can use the HEC event collector to store data and push to an indexer hosted elsewhere.

 ## What it does so far: